#454: Data Pipelines with Dagster Transcript

 35:36 What was, when did it fail?

-35:38 You know, what, at what point or what steps did it fail?
+35:38 You know, at what point or what steps did it fail?

-35:42 But this debugger really is, a structured log of every step that's been going on through
+35:42 What this debugger really is, is a structured log of every step that's been going on through your pipeline, right?

 35:48 So in this view, there's three assets that we can kind of see here.

-35:56 So presumably there's these two, you know, tables that are being updated and then a dbt
+35:56 So presumably there's these two, you know, tables that are being updated.

 36:07 So you can manually write your own logs.

-36:16 And it'll be captured in a structured way, but it also capture logs from your integrations.
+36:16 And it'll be captured in a structured way.

-36:21 So if you're using dbt, we capture those logs as well.
+36:21 So using dbt, we capture those logs as well.

 36:24 You can see it processing every single asset.

-36:40 can be really, really tricky to figure out what's the problem, what actually caused this
+36:36 Because just going through logs, especially multiple systems, can be really, really tricky to figure out what's the problem.

-36:59 You can click on any of these assets that get that metadata that we had earlier as well.
+36:57 You can click onto any of these assets that get that metadata that we had earlier as well.

 37:08 Everything else is fine.